-- 10 semester hours for a full summer term

-- 6 semester hours for either A or B-term

-- 12 semester hours maximum may be earned in any combination of terms
+- 10 semester hours for full summer-term courses - 6 semester hours for either A or B-term courses - 12 semester hours for any combination of full summer session or summer A or B-term courses.

 Only in rare circumstances and with the permission of the Vice Chancellor for Academic and Student Affairs can these limits be exceeded.